Where did the funding come from to purchase iPads for students?

 Cox Communications offers a program called "Connect to Compete" that provides families who meet their qualification criteria with inexpensive, high-speed Internet access.
 Again, this is not a Santee School District program.
 However, it is a possible avenue for acquiring high-speed Internet at home for families with demonstrated need.
 To navigate to the "Connect 2 Compete" site, click HERE.How may I help my child use the iPad?

 Parent workshops are held to help parents support their students' learning.
 These workshops will cover basic uses of the devices, as well as many of the programs your child will be using.
+If you follow your child's school or the Santee School District on Facebook you will receive weekly "Facebook Blasts" (short tips that support you working with your child in proper use of the iPad).
 We also strongly suggest that you review the District's Digital Citizenship and Cyber Safety Web page.If I have a question, concern, or technical issue with my child's iPad, who should I contact?

 The classroom teacher is the first level of contact in these circumstances.
 If the situation requires additional support, the teacher will contact the appropriate District personnel.What if I am not comfortable with my child having his/her iPad at home?